chinapedia/wikipedia.abstract.en/Page/Nutcracker.md

-Nüsse_mit_Nusszange_(Nussknacker)_(11545246275).jpg A NUTCRACKER is a tool designed to open nuts by cracking their shells.
+A NUTCRACKER is a tool designed to open nuts by cracking their shells.
 There are many designs, including levers, screws, and ratchets.
 A well-known type portrays a person whose mouth forms the jaws of the nutcracker, though many of these are meant for decoration.

 Functions

-Benutzung_eines_Nussknackers.gif Notenkraker,_Nutcracker_and_walnuts.jpg Heatmaster_Crackerjack_nutcracker_2.JPG Nuts were historically opened using a hammer and anvil, often made of stone.[1]
+Nuts were historically opened using a hammer and anvil, often made of stone.[1]
 Some nuts such as walnuts can also be opened by hand, by holding the nut in the palm of the hand and applying pressure with the other palm or thumb, or using another nut.[2]

 Manufacturers produce modern functional nutcrackers usually somewhat resembling pliers, but with the pivot point at the end beyond the nut, rather than in the middle.
 These are also used for cracking the shells of crab and lobster to make the meat inside available for eating.
 Hinged lever nutcrackers, often called a "pair of nutcrackers", may date back to Ancient Greece.[3]
 By the 14th century in Europe, nutcrackers were documented in England, including in the _Canterbury Tales_, and in France.[4]
 The lever design may derive from blacksmiths' pincers.
 Materials included metals such as silver, cast-iron and bronze,[5] and wood including boxwood, especially those from France and Italy.[6]
 More rarely, porcelain was used.[7]
 Many of the wooden carved nutcrackers were in the form of people and animals.[8]